TouchDesigner/TouchEngine-UE-Samples/README.md

 ### I see multiple TouchEngine.exe processes in my task manager while nothing is running, what should I do ?

 When Unreal is started and the TouchEngine plugin is loaded, it is normal to occasionally see instances of TouchEngine appear in your task manager even if you didn't hit Play in your Unreal Engine project.
 If a crash occurs, it can happen that some TouchEngine processes are still running, in which case you should terminate them.

+### I can't run the project, it doesn't want to build, what should I do ?

+Remember that you are now working in a game engine and that they are prerequisites to game development being applied.
+In most cases, you will need all the tools required for an Unreal project to compile, with specific versions.

+Unreal usually points which version and which tool you are missing.
+Those should includes (and are not limited to): Visual Studio Build Tools 2022, .Net Framework, .Net Core Runtime... etc.

+The most common one that users might be missing are the Visual Studio Build Tools, available here: https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022

 ## Known issues and current limitations